RoofViews

 • Hail — data from the U.S. Department of Commerce shows hail damage to property as being economically very significant:

 While long-term trends are debatable, there is a sense that a combination of changing climate combined with increased population densities in areas at risk are leading to a long-term trend toward more claims.
 Studies have shown that more conservative single ply roof assemblies, consisting of fully adhered fleece-back membrane over high-density polyiso cover boards that are also adhered can lower the risk of ice ball impacts.
-Furthermore, TPO designed for longer-term weather resistance may provide longer-term protection against impact.
+Furthermore, TPO designed for long-term weather resistance may provide longer-term protection against impact.

 • Loss of Heat — grid power brownouts and outages due to weather-related incidents have been trending upwards, according to the U.S. Energy Information Administration.